SEC sues Elon Musk

 Musk abandoned the plan to take Tesla private less than three weeks after he first tweeted about it.
 He later said his "funding secured" comment was based on talks with Saudi Arabia's sovereign wealth fund, which he said had urged him to take the company private and offered to increase its investment in Tesla.

-The Justice Department is also investigating whether comments made by Musk, Tesla said last week.
+The Justice Department is also investigating comments made by Musk, Tesla said last week.
 The company said it had received a voluntary request for documents and is cooperating.
 Tesla said it had not been subpoenaed.

 Shareholders have also filed lawsuits charging that Musk made the claim to manipulate the stock price.